Jana Duggar Babysits As ‘Counting On’ Returns With Jill, Jessa And Jinger Working On New Family Life, Josh Still Hid By The Duggars

 It’s not that Jana has had no men interested in her as a possible wife.
 Many have inquired and have even been on her consideration, but no one has been just right for her.

 “There have been different guys who have come along and asked, but they haven’t been, I don’t know, the right one,” she revealed, according to Radar Online.

 “It can be tempting, like, ‘Oh, I really want to be married,’ because in those moments, your siblings that are married and have little ones are going on dates and doing their thing.
 It’s like this weird in-between stage.
 I’m not a younger one, but I’m not an older, married one with kids.”

 When she talks about her past courtships, she stays more demure, but the facts show that she has been more involved with quite a few men over the years.

 The rest of the Duggars are getting ready for a new season of Counting On to start next week.
 They shared various shorts that TLC has made to get the fans excited for the new show.
-The ones released seem to hint that this season will cover a lot of ground, including Jinger and Jeremy’s wedding, Jessa finding out about her second pregnancy and Joy-Anna entering her first courtship.
+The ones released seem to hint that this season will cover a lot of ground, including Jinger and Jeremy’s wedding, Jessa finding out about her second pregnancy, and Joy-Anna entering her first courtship.
 There was nothing about Jana in particular, showing that she may still be focused on her primary family.

 Another person that was not mentioned in Counting On feature was Josh Duggar.
 Those who are not aware, his scandal got the famous 19 Kids and Counting cancelled, which is the reason why the spinoff is now the major show featuring the Duggar girls.
 He has been coming back in the family pictures on Facebook and Instagram, which may mean that he will eventually come back in the future.